kgruszka/terraform-demo/00_bootstrap/README.md

 This folder contains bootstrap resources for running other examples in this repository

 ## Resources
-Terraform scripts in this folder creates only an S3 bukcet for storing Terraform state
+Terraform scripts in this folder creates an S3 bukcet for storing Terraform state and vpc with public and private subnets.

+## Setup

+You have to replace AWS account id in two files:
+- `backend_template/backend.tf` - `profile` value
+- `variables.tf` - `aws_account` variable default value

 ## bootstap.sh
 To apply the scripts take those actions: